mucsci-students/2022fa-475-JailBlitz/README.md

 ## How to play
 1. WASD - Move
 2. Mouse - Aim
-3. Escape - Pauses game
+3. Escape - Brings up the pause menu (resume, options, main menu, quit) buttons.
 4. M1 (Left click) - Shoot
 5. Survive as long as you can.